bbauska/UofM-Intro-HTML5/README.md

 with the Internet.
 Hosting services are going to vary.
 They go from free, to what I call mid-range, to full-service.
 And so you need to decide what kind of hosting service best fits you.
-To be honest, I usually recommend free when you&apos;'re getting started, and then make your way up.
-But let&apos;'s talk about the pros and cons of each one.
+To be honest, I usually recommend free when you&apos;re getting started, and then make your way up.
+But let&apos;s talk about the pros and cons of each one.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 235.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->